justinjstark/DependencyInjectionLifetimes/src/Lifetimes/README.md

 Lifetimes are a basic building block of dependency injection.
 They tell the IoC Container when to instantiate a new service vs when to use one that already exists.

 You most likely deal with service lifetimes even if you are not familiar with dependency injection.
-This is usually done by passing a service instance around, getting an existing service from a static singleton, or creating a service from a factories.
+This is usually done by passing a service instance around, getting an existing service from a static singleton, or creating a service from a factory.
 With dependency injection the responsibility of controlling service lifetimes moves from service internals to the application root where services are registered at application startup.

 Microsoft.Extensions.DependencyInjection provides three lifetimes: transient, singleton, and scoped.